 Regardless of your type of hair, never attempt to match clip-ins to the roots of your hair.
 The reason you don’t want to do this is that it most likely will not give you the best match for the rest of your hair.
 The best approach is to match your color to the predominant or natural color of your hair.

-Whether you’re seeking to add highlights, ombre, or want extensions to match your natural hair, it’s best to match to your natural color so it will blend in naturally.
+Whether you’re seeking to add highlights, ombre, or want extensions to match your natural hair, it’s best to match your natural color so it will blend in naturally.

 Blending Your Clip-Ins

 If you have difficulty blending your extensions, try to add some waves or curls to them.
-I love adding them because of they, easily, add height and fullness to your style.
-You can also use them to add an ombre’ effect to your style.
+I love adding them because of them, easily, add height and fullness to your style.
+You can also use them to add an ombre' effect to your style.

 Experimenting with color is simple with clip-ins!
 It's cool because you don't have to damage your hair to try out new and different styles.
 Even if it ends up not being cute, you can remove those clips and keep it moving.